bihealth/sodar-core-legacy/paper.md

 # License and Availability

-SODAR Core is distributed under the MIT license and available from Github at https://github.com/bihealth/sodar_core.
+SODAR Core is distributed under the MIT license and available from Github at https://github.com/bihealth/sodar\_core.
 Each release is also stored to Zenodo.
 The current version 0.6.2 is available with the DOI 10.5281/zenodo.3251782.
 An example Django site is contained in the SODAR Core Git repository and up-to date documentation is available at https://sodar-core.readthedocs.org.

 # References

-- Manuel Holtgrewe, Mikko Nieminen, Clemens Messerschmidt, and Dieter Beule.
-"DigestiFlow-reproducible demultiplexing for the single cell era."
-PeerJ PrePrints 7 (2019): e27717v1.
-- Manuel Holtgrewe et al. "VarFish – an integrated platform for efficient collaborative exome variant analysis" (2019a).
-In preparation.
-- Mikko Nieminen, Manuel Holtgrewe, ..., and Dieter Beule.
-"SODAR: Management of mass and meta data for Omics data" (2020).
-In preparation.
-- Wilkinson, Mark D., Michel Dumontier, IJsbrand Jan Aalbersberg, Gabrielle Appleton, Myles Axton, Arie Baak, Niklas Blomberg et al. "The FAIR Guiding Principles for scientific data management and stewardship."
-Scientific data 3 (2016).